crukci-bioinformatics/BamHeaderToRefflat/README.md

 ![](images/Coverage_plots.png)

-The coverage traces generated are not a smooth as we normally expect as the two example bam files have been downsampled to just 1.5-1.8 million reads, so that they are small enough to include in the repository.
+The coverage traces generated are not as smooth as we normally expect as the two example bam files have been downsampled to just 1.5-1.8 million reads, so that they are small enough to include in the repository.